septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/hotshoe.png" width="50%">

 EVENTs could be tested directly on mosaicHAT board by connecting PPS Output to one of the EVENTs pins.
+Note that this works with a single wire because they share the same GND.
 Here EVENTA is connected to PPSO, with PPS interval set to 1 sec.

 <img src="doc_resources/events_testing.jpg" width="60%">

-To monitor EVENTs through web interface, choose PPS/Timing from GNSS menu:
+To monitor EVENTs through web interface, go to PPS/Timing from GNSS menu:

 <img src="doc_resources/Events_interface.png" width="60%">